mahdiatubly/Full_DevOps_RoadMap/Kubernetes.md

 - To get all the pods in a specific namespace (for example the namespace is kub-system):

         $ kubectl get pods --namespace=kub-system

+- To get pods in all name spaces:

+        # kubectl get pods --all-namespaces

+- To create a new namespace:

+        $ kubectl create ns [name]

 - To create a new pod (in the default namespace):